Monday's Scottish Gossip

-Scottish Gossip: Rangers, Patterson, Everton, Hibs, Dundee Utd, Arsenal, St Johnstone
+Scottish Gossip: Rangers, Patterson, Everton, Celtic, Hibs, Dundee Utd, Arsenal, St Johnstone

 Last updated on .From the section Scottish